tgk/tgk.github.com/_drafts/getting-hot-with-propagators.md

 ## Even simpler one-way relation

-We can also use propagators where information only flows one way.
+We can also define propagators where information only flows one way.
 This is less powerful, but sometimes it will be the nature of our problem, that we can derive A from B, but not B from A. For example, if it's less than 0 degress celcius outside, we know it's cold, but if we just know it's cold outside, we don't know the exact temperature.

 Let's define this one-way relation and put it into our system.